10 Essential Insights on Personal Loan Consolidation for Kiwis

 Nectar Money: Fast Personal Loan Consolidation Solutions

-You can benefit from flexible loan terms ranging from 6 months to 5 years, with fixed interest rates between 11.95% and 29.95%.
+You can benefit from loan terms ranging from 6 months to 5 years, with fixed interest rates between 11.95% and 29.95%.
 However, it’s important to keep in mind the following fees when assessing the total cost of borrowing:

 • $240 establishment fee